freegazaorg/freegazaorg.github.io/_posts/2023-08-27-We-Shall-Overcome.md

 [https://youtu.be/CxSr-4vby98](https://youtu.be/CxSr-4vby98)

+Episode 6: Listen to the people of Gaza

-Episode 6: The first 5 stories were full of joy, anticipation, and frustration as we waited to sail to Gaza.
+The first 5 stories were full of joy, anticipation, and frustration as we waited to sail to Gaza.
 This one reminds us of why we must continue to put pressure on Israel.

 During that first trip to Gaza, Kathy Sheetz interviewed Palestinian/American NASA Astro-physicist, Professor Suleiman Baraka.
 He was waiting to return to the US, and Israel had refused to allow him out of Gaza’s concentration camp.
 He was finally able to leave because, after our first trip, Israel opened Gaza's prison gates for a few weeks (to save face).
 His wife and children were not.

 Four months later, during Operation Cast Lead, the Israeli Occupation Forces dropped a bomb on his home, killing his 11-year-old son.